 Here's the deal with artificial sweeteners—even if it may seem like it's a good idea to swap them into your coffee rather than sticking with the real stuff, they actually have a serious impact on your long-term health.

-According to Moskovitz, "not only are [these sweeteners] nutritionally void, but non-nutritive sweeteners such as sucralose and aspartame can harm insulin levels, gut health, which influences all vital pathways in the body, and lead you to crave more sweets in general throughout the day."
+According to Moskovitz, "not only are [these sweeteners] nutritionally void, but non-nutritive sweeteners such as sucralose and aspartame can harm insulin levels and gut health, which influences all vital pathways in the body, and lead you to crave more sweets in general throughout the day."